-Pour the wine into a large saucepan then add all the sugar, spices, fruit and sloe gin (if you’re using it).
-Heat slowly over a low heat – you do not want this to boil – and simmer gently for about 20 minutes.
+Pour the wine into a large saucepan, then add all the sugar, spices, fruit and sloe gin (if you’re using it).
+Heat slowly over low heat – you do not want this to boil – and simmer gently for about 20 minutes.
 The smell will be glorious, and the flavours just as good.

 If your guests rock up with extra wine, just add it to the pot.
 The citrus and spices will continue to infuse with flavour.
-If you are using ground spices, add an extra pinch per bottle added.
+If you're using ground spices, add an extra pinch per bottle added.
 You’ll notice when the spices have stopped giving out their flavour, at which point you’ll have to start again!